Shraymonks/unmonitorr/README.md

 - Use the `media.play` event to unmonitor whenever media is played in Plex.
 Useful for upgrading until media is played for the first time.
 - Use the `library.new` event to unmonitor whenever media is added to Plex.
 Useful for preventing upgrades if you have preferred words set as they always upgrade a release in V3 even if cutoffs have been met and upgrades are disabled.
 See [Preferred Words FAQs](https://wiki.servarr.com/en/sonarr/faq#preferred-words-faqs) for more information.

+## Exclude Media from Being Unmonitored

+You can prevent specific movies or series from being unmonitored by assigning them a special tag in Radarr or Sonarr.

+- In **Radarr**, apply the tag to the movie you want to exclude.
+- In **Sonarr**, apply the tag to the series you want to exclude.
+- The default tag to exclude media is: `unmonitorr-exclude`.

+This value can be customized using the `EXCLUSION_TAG` environment variable.
+When set, unmonitorr will use the value of this variable instead of the default.

+When this tag is present on a movie or series, unmonitorr will skip unmonitoring that media, even if it matches the configured events or conditions.

 ## Installation

 ### Docker